strukturag/gstreamer-libde265/README.md

 - `libgstreamer-plugins-good1.0-dev` (only for gstreamer1.0)
 - `libgstreamer-plugins-bad1.0-dev` (only for gstreamer1.0)

-Prebuilt packages for Ubuntu are available at https://launchpad.net/~strukturag/+archive/libde265
+Prebuilt packages for old versions of Ubuntu are available at https://launchpad.net/~strukturag/+archive/libde265

+Please note that the PPA is no longer maintained since the plugin is part of upstream GStreamer.

 ## Running